enzoturletti/AssistanceSoftwareWithGaze/README.md

 To use all the features of this repository (user application, testing tools, model training), we must have the following installed:

-- Ubuntu 20.04
+- Ubuntu 20.04 (only tested in this OS).
 - Visual Studio Code
 - Docker
 - Remote Container Extension para Visual Studio Code

-If we need to use only the user application it can work in Windows too.

 ## Installation